russtoku/uipa/docs/getting-started.md

 binary libraries that need to be compiled like `psycopg2`.

 ```
-$ LDFLAGS="-L /opt/homebrew/lib" uv sync
+$ LDFLAGS="-L /opt/homebrew/lib" uv sync --frozen
 ```

-For other OSes, you may need to do the same if you see errors like:
+For other OSes, you may need to do the same if you see linker errors like:

 ```
       In file included from ./psycopg/psycopg.h:38: